Chenxi1510/Vehicle-Perception-from-Satellite-Videos/README.md

 ## Data Collection and Preprocessing

-The code for TMS will be available as soon as possible.
+The details for TMS will be available as soon as possible.
 ## Data Annotation
-  The code for TMS will be available as soon as possible.
+ The details for TMS will be available as soon as possible.
 ## Data Statistics
-The code for TMS will be available as soon as possible.
+The details for TMS will be available as soon as possible.

 ## Sample of the TMS